5 minutes estimated reading time

-There was a mix of hardware and software updates.
+WWDC 2017 is the most important Apple event of the year as the software dictates There was a mix of hardware and software updates.
 Apple put a lot of focus on virtual reality, augmented reality and prepping their operating systems for handling larger amounts of data.
 There was work done to further optimise video and photo usage on device.

-The event offered bad news for online advertisers and a number of consumer electronics manufacturers.
+WWDC 2017 had bad news for online advertisers and a number of consumer electronics manufacturers.
 Online advertising using retargeting or autoplay video is going to be blocked in Safari.
 The new HomePod speaker took aim at ‘casual hi-fi’ like Sonos, Bowers & Wilkins and Bose.

 What was more surprising is how Apple has gone big on VR and AR creation and consumption.
 Whilst video post-production houses probably have the most to complain about when it comes to Apple’s Pro equipment, they are not name checked.
 Apple has started to move to address their concerns.
 The external graphics support in macOS implies that a furture Mac Pro will have the software to match hardware.